-The PRO-2000 has two independent, MIDI programmable LFO's that can modulate both the CV outputs, and the auxiliaries.
+The Pro-2000 mkll has two independent, MIDI programmable LFOs that can modulate both the CV outputs, and the auxiliaries.
 Each of the CV channels A & B has a portamento function.

-There are also many other features designed to make the PRO-2000 as flexible as possible to allow as much control as possible over your analogue synthesizers.
+There are also many other features designed to make the Pro-2000 mkll as flexible as possible to allow as much control as possible over your analogue synthesizers.

-Please take some time out to read through all of this manual which should, hopefully explain all you will need to know.
+Please take some time out to read all through this manual which will, hopefully explain everything you need to know.

-NEW FEATURES added Feb 1998

-- \ The PRO-2000 now has a thorough MIDI system exclusive specification for those who wish to perform data dumps or real-time editing from their computer sequencer or generic patch editor.
-See the sysex section at the back of the manual. - \ The Pro-2000 auxiliary outputs now have the following additional functionality, the first two of which allow the PRO-2000 to control a further 3 CV/Gate synths if required (making a total of 5):- V/Oct from Notes Gate from Notes Trig Pulse (for synths requiring a trig as well as a gate ie. ARP2600) - \ The 2000 now has intelligent MIDI sync.
-This means that if MIDI sync is selected and is in operation, the 2000 will automatically recalcul; ate the LFO speed in order to fit a whole LFO waveform between MIDI clocks (or multiples of clocks depending on the setting of sync divide) - \ Additional parameter (after Auxes & before LFO) Ax1-6 Pitchbend Range sets the pitchbend range used by any Aux output that is set to V/Oct from Notes see later - \ Added All Notes Off feature plus Jump directly to store / load facility for easier editing. - \ MIDI Reset All Controllers (#121) now implemented. - \ Full 128 note range now implemented on all outputs giving CV out. - \ Pitchbend setting range increased from 12 semitones to 24
+The Pro-2000 mkll has a thorough MIDI system exclusive specification for those who wish to perform data dumps or real-time editing from their computer sequencer or generic patch editor.
+See the SysEx section at the back of the manual.

+The Pro-2000 mkll auxiliary outputs have the following additional functionality, the first two of which allow the Pro-2000 mkll to control a further 3 CV/Gate synths if required (making a total of 5): V/Oct from Notes - Gate from Notes - Trig Pulse (for synths requiring a trig as well as a gate i.e. ARP2600)

+The Pro-2000 mkll has intelligent MIDI sync.
+This means that if MIDI sync is selected and is in operation, the 2000 will automatically recalculate the LFO speed in order to fit a whole LFO waveform between MIDI clocks (or multiples of clocks depending on the setting of sync divide)

+A full 128 note range is now implemented on all outputs giving CV out.

+Auto portamento feature added to enable playing style to dictate when portamento is to be used.
+The non-volatile memory has been increased from 7 to 24, so even more setups can be stored.
+Jan 2008 update -

+Polyphonic Capability added

+Fixed time portamento added for Channels A + B in addition to existing fixed rate Sustain now available for Aux outputs when in Volt/Octave mode

-THE PRO-2000 CHANNELS
+THE Pro-2000 mkII CHANNELS